wlillisdev/hudson-homes/README.md

 - First Time Visitors Aims:
   - As a first-time visitor, I want to quickly and easily understand what this website is about and what it can do for me.
   - As a first-time visitor, I want to quickly learn about the services on offer.
-  - As a first-time visitor, I want to be able to quickly and easily contact the company for more information or to discuss their services.
+  - As a first-time visitor, I want to be able to easily navigate around the site to find the content I'm looking for.

 - Returning Visitors Aims:
   - As a returning visitor, I would like to learn more about projects the company has built that may be similar to my project.
   - As a returning visitor, I want to learn about this company credentials & experience.
   - As a returning visitor, I would like to find links to their social media channels and follow them.

 # Future Development